-A landscaped terrace garden located on the corner of Rose Bay Avenue and New South Head Road, Rose Bay.
+Corner of Rose Bay Avenue and New South Head Road, Rose Bay

 Pedestrian access from Rose Bay Avenue and New South Head Road.